maiegg/sd-map/README.md

 - Basemap and Interaction: it would be much more user-friendly to map this on a zoomable HTML object, with a basemap and (possibly) with the ability to toggle layers on or off.
 This can be done with a little extra working using Folium.
 - Infrequent events: Aggregating the number of fires per square-km didn't work as well as I had hoped.
 It looks relatively informative in the first plot above (yellow/green/purple), but fires are rare enough that the percentile-based color selection doesn't work well.
 Most pixels have 0 or 1 fire perimeter since 1980, making for an uninteresting and uninformative amount of variation in the data.
 Consider if there are other ways to summarize or map infrequently-ocurring events.
 - Spatial statistics: in a real problem setting, I would suggest looking into some spatial correlation methods like Cross-Moran's I. Some of these are available in software libraries (Python's pointpat comes to mind) or built into software tools like ArcGIS, although they seem to be more commonly use for measuring autocorrelation (clustering vs. dispersion) of point processes.
 Visually looking at the layering of two or more datasets is only an interesting starting point.
+- CRS: I played fast and loose with the coordinate reference systems here, and many source datasets did not document CRSs for geoemetries.
+I think it probably worked OK since things appear to have shown up correctly on the maps, but this is another area I would check for accuracy.